 Lesions typically demonstrate characteristic pleomorphic bacillary organisms following the Warthin-Starry stain.

-May be better outlined according to location rather than modality:
+It may be better outlined according to location rather than modality:

 - lung nodules